Quakertown, Pennsylvania: Bus

+Train

-Quakertown had passenger rail service from the Quakertown station along the Bethlehem Line to Bethlehem and Philadelphia until July 27, 1981, when SEPTA ended service on all its intercity diesel-powered lines.
+Quakertown had passenger rail service from the Quakertown station along the Bethlehem Line to Bethlehem and Philadelphia until it was discontinued in July 1981 by SEPTA, which ended service on all its intercity diesel-powered lines.
 Due to the numerous industrial complexes in Quakertown, the borough currently has freight rail service provided by a branch of the East Penn Railroad along the former SEPTA tracks.

+Air

-Quakertown has a public general aviation airport, simply named Quakertown Airport.
-The airport is not located in the Quakertown borough itself, but in neighboring Milford Township.
+Quakertown Airport, a public general aviation airport, is located just outside Quakertown, in Milford Township.

 Utilities

 Quakertown provides various utility services to businesses and residents.
 The Borough of Quakertown Electric Department provides electricity to the borough.
 The borough has operated its own electric department since the early 1890s and generated its own electricity until 1969, with electricity now purchased wholesale.
 The Borough of Quakertown Water Department provides water to the borough, operating ten wells and three storage facilities.
 The Borough of Quakertown Sewer Department provides sewer service to the borough, operating a wastewater treatment plant.

 Natural gas service in Quakertown is provided by UGI Utilities.
 The Borough of Quakertown Sanitation Department provides trash and recycling collection.

 Health care

 St. Luke's University Health Network operates St. Luke's Upper Bucks Campus hospital outside the borough in Milford Township, serving the northern portion of Bucks County.
 The hospital was opened as Quakertown Community Hospital, located within the borough of Quakertown, on June 5, 1930, and was acquired by St. Luke's University Health Network in August 1995.
 St. Luke's Quakertown Campus was replaced by St. Luke's Upper Bucks Campus on December 14, 2019.

 St. Luke's Upper Bucks Campus offers an emergency room and various inpatient and outpatient services including women's health services, surgical services, heart and vascular services, radiology services, and wound care.
 Grand View Health and Lehigh Valley Health Network jointly operate the Health Center at Quakertown, which offers various outpatient services such as laboratory services, X-rays, and cardiac testing along with physician offices focusing on cardiology, orthopedics, primary care, specialty care, and pediatrics.

 Police and fire

 Police services in the borough are provided 24 hours a day, 7 days a week by the Quakertown Borough Police Department, which consists of a Chief, Detective Lieutenant, Administrative Sergeant, two Patrol Sergeants, two Detectives, twelve Patrol Officers, and three support staff.

 Fire protection in Quakertown and surrounding areas is provided by the Quakertown Fire Department, a volunteer fire department which operates the Quakertown Fire Company #1-Station 17 on West Broad Street and the West End Fire Company-Station 18 on Park Avenue.